Ireland beat Scotland in vital World T20 qualifier

 Cara Murray's two wickets included Bryce's dismissal with Jane Maguire also producing tidy figures of 2-19.

-Arlene Kelly was also impressive for the Irish as she bowled Lorna Jack in addition to running out Priyanaz Chatterji and taking the catch off Maguire's bowling which dismissed opener Saskia Horley.
+Arlene Kelly was impressive for the Irish as she bowled Lorna Jack in addition to running out Priyanaz Chatterji and taking the catch off Maguire's bowling which dismissed opener Saskia Horley.

+In a contest played in extremely hot conditions, Lewis and Prendergast both hit rapid-fire half centuries in Ireland's solid batting performance.

+After Irish skipper Laura Delany won the toss and elected to bat, Lewis showed her intent with three boundaries in the first over.

 With Bangladesh having topped Group A following their win over Ireland on Sunday, the Irish will face Zimbabwe in the semi-finals on Friday if the Africans, as expected, defeat hosts the United Arab Emirates later on Wednesday.